Boston Mountains: Description

 The ecoregion is mountainous, forested, and underlain by Pennsylvanian sandstone, shale, and siltstone.
 It is one of the Ozark Plateaus; some folding and faulting has occurred but, in general, strata are much less deformed than in the Ouachita Mountains.
 Maximum elevations are higher, soils have a warmer temperature regime, and carbonate rocks are much less extensive than in the Ozark Highlands.
 Physiography is distinct from the Arkansas Valley.
 Upland soils are mostly Ultisols that developed under oak-hickory and oak-hickory-pine forests.
 Today, forests are still widespread; northern red oak, southern red oak, white oak, and hickories usually dominate the uplands, but shortleaf pine grows on drier, south- and west-facing slopes underlain by sandstone.
 Pastureland or hayland occur on nearly level ridgetops, benches, and valley floors.
 Population density is low; recreation, logging, and livestock farming are the primary land uses.
 Water quality in streams is generally exceptional; biochemical, nutrient, and mineral water quality parameter concentrations all tend to be very low.
 Fish communities are mostly composed of sensitive species; a diverse, often darter-dominated community occurs along with nearly equal proportions of minnows and sunfishes.
 During low flows, streams usually run clear but, during high flow conditions, turbidity in the Boston Mountains tends to be greater than in the Ouachitas.
 Summer flow in many small streams is limited or non-existent but isolated, enduring pools may occur.

 Geology and physiography

 The Boston Mountains are a physiographic section of the larger Ozark Plateaus province, which in turn is part of the larger Interior Highlands physiographic division.

 The area is underlain by Pennsylvanian sandstone, shale, and siltstone, where some folding and faulting has occurred.
-The sandstone beds become thinner, but more shaly in the west as the mountains decline in elevation.
+The sandstone beds become thinner with higher shale content in the west as the mountains decline in elevation.

 The range covers an area of 5770 sqmi.
 The rocks of the region are essentially little disturbed, flat-lying sedimentary layers of the Paleozoic age.
 The highest ridges and peaks are capped by Pennsylvanian sandstone and shale.
 The deeply eroded valleys are cut into Mississippian limestones and below that layer Ordovician dolomites.